 If you're looking for a set of cookware that can take a beating and keep on ticking, the MSR Alpine 2 Pot Set is an excellent option.
 This "classic" set is made of sturdy stainless steel, which is scratch resistant and durable.
-If you've been camping and backpacking for awhile, you probably have a set of these pots in your gear bin, and they are most likely still in good shape!
-However, this set is not the best performer when it comes to cooking, especially when compared to some of the models made from hard anodized aluminum, like our Editors' Choice winner, the GSI Outdoors Bugaboo Camper Cookset, which comes with a Teflon non-stick coating.
+If you've been camping and backpacking for a while, you probably have a set of these pots in your gear bin, and they are most likely still in good shape!
+However, this set is not the best performer when it comes to cooking, especially when compared to some of the models made from hard anodized aluminum, like our Editors' Choice winner, the GSI Outdoors Pinnacle Camper Cookset, which comes with a Teflon non-stick coating.

 MSR Alpine 2 Pot Set Review